pkulchenko/fullmoon/README.md

 This example resolves "nice" URLs serving their "html" versions.
 Note that this **doesn't trigger the client-side redirect by returning (`3xx`) status code**, but instead handles the re-routing internally.
-Also note that the second rule is needed to serve the "original" URLs, as they are not going to be handled by the first rule, because if the request is for `/blog/mylink.html`, then the redirected URL is `/new-blog/mylink.html.html`, which is not likely exist, so the route is skipped and the next one is checked.
+Also note that **the second rule is needed to serve the "original" URLs,** as they are not handled by the first rule, because if the request is for `/blog/mylink.html`, then the redirected URL is `/new-blog/mylink.html.html`, which is not likely exist, so the route is skipped and the next one is checked.
 If handling of path separators is required as well, then `*path` can be used